truongvude/epl_statistics/README.md

 This project is part of the [Data Engineering Zoomcamp](https://github.com/DataTalksClub/data-engineering-zoomcamp/), a course organization by [DataTalksClub](https://github.com/DataTalksClub/) .The goal of this project is to apply everything we have learned in this course to build an end-to-end data pipeline.

+### Problem

+* This project uses data from English Premier League matches over the past 10 seasons (2014/2015-2023/2024).
+This data is taken from the website https://www.football-data.co.uk/ .
+The goal of this project is to create a dashboard to search for potential football teams (so bettors can confidently bet on their favorite team), helping to minimize risks before placing a bet money goes to bookie.
+Because each season there will be players transferred, it is impossible to know their mutations, so all data are for reference only.
+Think carefully before placing a bet.

+    #### Disclaimed

+    * Betting in some countries is illegal and can result in criminal prosecution.
+I don't support online betting.
+Any attempt to claim compensation or blame for reliance on this dashboard is unacceptable.

 ## Dataflow diagram

 ![](https://github.com/truongvude/epl_statistics/blob/main/images/dataflow.gif)